-Like the previous robo-advisor, the company only offers 0.5% (plus MER) pricing.
+Like the previous robo-advisor, the company offers a 0.5% (plus MER) pricing.
 So no matter how much is in the account, the same cost applies to everyone.
-Management Expense Ratios vary between 0.11% and 0.3% for ETF portfolios.
+Management Expense Ratios vary between 0.11% and 0.13% for standard ETF portfolios and from 0.18% to 0.23% for responsible investing.
 With RBC InvestEase, you can invest in a TFSA, RRSP, RRIF, RESP and more.
 The types of portfolios you can invest in are Exchange Traded Funds (ETFs).
-The minimum deposit required to open an account is $1,500.
-Like most robo-advisors, you can invest in socially responsible investing.
-You can invest through their web platform, or you can use the mobile platform if you have an iOS-based device (only for Apple mobile devices).
+The minimum deposit to open an account is $100.
+Below $1,500, your funds are invested in a minimum balance portfolio.
+When your balance exceeds this amount, RBC automatically transfers it to a standard or a responsible investment portfolio (which invests in four to six ETFs).
+You can invest through their web platform, or you can use the mobile app.

 The company’s pricing is based on the type of fund in your portfolio.

 - For the Savings Fund, the MER is 0.65%.

 - For the Income Fund, it is 1.04%.